saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Conditional expressions are often most intuitive when the value being assigned from each branch is of the same type.
 - You can drop braces if a branch is a single expresion.
 See eg. below.
 - `val auraColor = if (auraVisible) "GREEN" else "NONE"`.
+- If, else can return a value.
+- The value is the last statement in each of the block in if, else is returned
+- Switch case is replaced by **when()**.
+- In when(), there is "else", which is same as "default" of switch case.
+- When() is very flexible.

 ### Exceptions
 - try, catch, finally.